jcoliz/yofi/YoFi.AspNet/Core/Reports/README.md

 Architecturally, this class is a challenge.
 It absolutely represents busines logic, and needs to know all about the conceptual structure of our data.
-At the same time, it is tightly bound to the abilities of EF Core to general MS SQL Server queries.
+At the same time, it is tightly bound to the abilities of EF Core to generate MS SQL Server queries.

 So, while this class does consume an IDataContext, and therefore has interface separation, if we were to provide an IDataContext backed